 Wilderness Area – Areas designated by Congress as a part of the National Wilderness Preservation System.

-Wildland Fire Use (Obsolete) – The application of the appropriate management response to naturally-ignited wildland fires to accomplish specific resource management objectives in predefined designated areas outlined in Fire Management Plans.
+Wildland Fire Use (WFU) (Obsolete) – The application of the appropriate management response to naturally-ignited wildland fires to accomplish specific resource management objectives in predefined designated areas outlined in Fire Management Plans.
 Also called Wildfire for Resource Benefit.